What’s New at Brigstock Family Practice?

 If you would like to order your prescription by email then please send your request to email@example.com

-At your local pharmacy: Please contact your local pharmacy to enquire about their repeat prescription collection service or how to register for electronic prescription service.
+At your local pharmacy: Please contact your local pharmacy to inquire about their repeat prescription collection service or how to register for electronic prescription service.
 Pharmacies near your place of work can also provide this service.

 If you are on regular medication you need to have a MEDICATION REVIEW with your GP at least every 12 months, even if you are being seen regularly by the hospital.
 If we are providing the prescriptions for your medication the GP needs to review you as part of his/her duty of care.
 If reviews are overdue your medication may be reduced to a weekly supply until you are seen.
 If you have a specific condition such as ASTHMA, COPD, and DIABETES you will also need regular reviews with the practice nurse who specialises in the monitoring of these conditions.
 CHECK THAT YOU ARE UP TO DATE WITH ALL YOUR REVIEWS—this will ensure that you do not keep getting phone calls and letters from us

 FLU – Our flu clinics will start in September, make sure that you are booked in one of the clinics.

 PNEUMONIA – Over 65?
 Book in for your pneumonia vaccine, most of you will only need this once in your lifetime.